celestiaorg/docs/how-to-guides/bridge-node.md

    - **celestia-node** augments the above with a separate libp2p network that serves data availability sampling requests.
-The team sometimes refers to this as the “halo” network.
+The team sometimes refers to this as the ＂halo＂ network.

 ## Hardware requirements